fulviocapone/dockerfiles/docker-debian-cups/README.md

 # Overview
 Docker image based on Debian Latest including CUPS print server and printing drivers (installed from the Debian packages).
-The image manage also usb printers exposing three volumes.
+The image manages also usb printers exposing three volumes.
 It is present an automated daily job to update all packages in the system.

 ## Builds image by yourself